carlosantiagorojas/minimax-TicTacToe/README.md

 ## The minimax algorithm

-The minimax algorithm uses a simpley evaluation function to choose the move that maximizes the potential score for the computer and minimizes the potential score for the human player.
+The minimax algorithm uses a simple evaluation function to choose the move that maximizes the potential score for the computer and minimizes the potential score for the human player.

 - Value of 100 for a computer win, plus the empty squares on the board.
 - Value of -100 for a human player win.